Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Can acid replace salt?

 No. Acid and salt do different things.
-Salt intensifies flavor, while acid clarifies and brightens it.
-Most dishes need both in some degree.
+Salt deepens flavor, while acid clarifies and brightens it.
+Most dishes need both.

 What if I add too much acid?